christian-schw/devops-capstone-project/README.md

 <br>

-### Task 3 - Add Continuous Integration and Security to the Repository
+### Task 3 - Adding Continuous Integration and Security to the Repository
 ### Additional Scenario and Planning Sprint 2
 In Task 3, a new scenario was added (defined by IBM):<br>